Mississippi University for Women

 The Verdict: Proceed With Caution

-Key strengths include manageable debt relative to earnings.
-However, the data also shows a 46.8% graduation rate and concerning loan repayment rates and a long payback period.
+What it has going for it: manageable debt relative to earnings.
+What to keep an eye on: its 46.8% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $15,000 against $46,128 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $15,000 against $46,128 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links